alphabet/analytics-react-native-plugin-sprig/README.md

 Follow the [instructions for adding plugins](https://github.com/segmentio/analytics-react-native#adding-plugins) on the Analytics client for segment related documentations.

+## Example

+We included a simple react native app that implements the plugin

 ## Support

 Please use Github issues, Pull Requests, or feel free to reach out to our [support team](https://docs.sprig.com/docs/support).